Immutable Arrays Immutable Arrays are a safer and more efficient alternative to read-only lists while maintaining the same look and feel. They are inline classes that compile to regular arrays in the generated bytecode while eliminating mutating abilities and replacing common operations with highly-

 Meaningful toString() Unlike regular arrays, calling `toString()` on immutable arrays produces a pretty representation of the data: ```kotlin println(immutableArrayOf("Dan", "Bob")) // [Dan, Bob] Nice! println(arrayOf("Dan", "Bob")) // [Ljava.lang.String;@7d4991ad Yuck! ```

-Efficient operations Regular arrays are usually chosen for memory or performance reasons, however these benefits are negated when performing dozens of common operations since these generate lists auto-boxing the values: ```kotlin val weights = doubleArrayOf(1.5, 3.0, 10.2, 15.7, 2.0) val largeWeights = weights.filter { it > 10.0 } // Oops, this creates a List auto-boxing each value! ``` Unlike regular arrays, most of the common operations on immutable arrays have specializations resulting in the most optimal representation so that clean code is efficient by default: ```kotlin val people = immutableArrayOf( Person(name = "Dan", age = 3), Person(name = "Bob", age = 4), ) // ImmutableArray // Since the age field is a non-nullable Int, Mapping the ages uses an // efficient ImmutableIntArray storing primitive int values val ages = people.map { it.age } ``` Here's a non-exhaustive list of operations that take advantage of primitives resulting in significant memory and performance improvements over regular arrays: * drop * dropLast * dropLastWhile * dropWhile * filter * filterIndexed * filterNot * filterNotNull * flatMap * flatMapIndexed * flatten * map * mapNotNull * mapIndexed * mapIndexedNotNull * partition * sorted * sortedBy * sortedByDescending * sortedDescending * sortedWith * take * takeLast * takeLastWhile * takeWhile * etc.
+Efficient operations Regular arrays are chosen for memory or performance reasons, however these benefits are negated as most operations on regular arrays produce lists losing any array benefits and potentially being even slower due to extra auto-boxing: ```kotlin val weights = doubleArrayOf(1.5, 3.0, 10.2, 15.7, 2.0) val largeWeights = weights.filter { it > 10.0 } // Oops, this creates a List auto-boxing each value! ``` Unlike regular arrays, immutable arrays have specializations resulting in the most optimal representation so that clean code is efficient by default: ```kotlin val people = immutableArrayOf( Person(name = "Dan", age = 3), Person(name = "Bob", age = 4), ) // ImmutableArray // Since the age field is a non-nullable Int, Mapping the ages uses an // efficient ImmutableIntArray storing primitive int values val ages = people.map { it.age } ``` Here's a non-exhaustive list of operations that take advantage of primitives resulting in significant memory and performance improvements over regular arrays: * drop * dropLast * dropLastWhile * dropWhile * filter * filterIndexed * filterNot * filterNotNull * flatMap * flatMapIndexed * flatten * map * mapNotNull * mapIndexed * mapIndexedNotNull * partition * sorted * sortedBy * sortedByDescending * sortedDescending * sortedWith * take * takeLast * takeLastWhile * takeWhile * etc.

 Avoids equality & hashCode defects Unlike regular arrays, Immutable arrays have proper equals & hashCode implementations allowing us to check equality: ```kotlin arrayOf("Dan", "Bob") == arrayOf("Dan", "Bob") // false! // Yes, this condition will be true when immutable arrays have equal contents immutableArrayOf("Dan", "Bob") == immutableArrayOf("Dan", "Bob") // true ``` Since we can compare lists directly, developers occasionally attempt to do the same with regular arrays.
 Even worse, defects can sneak in without obvious usages of these broken behaviors: ```kotlin data class Order(val id: Long, private val products: Array) val rejectedOrders = mutableSetOf() // Oops, attempting to add Orders to a hashSet will make use of the auto-generated // equals & hashCode methods from the Order data class which will in turn rely on // the defective equals & hashCode implementation of regular arrays ``` Swapping `Array` with `ImmutableArray` will fix this defect scenario.